patternplate/patternplate/docs/guides/use-widgets.md

 ## Create dynamic lists with ComponentList

-Let's take the idea of fusing together documenation and code and run with it.
+The idea of fusing code and docs is powerful, can we take it even further?
 What if you could execute code inside our docs?
-Turns out `patternplate` supports this:
+Turns out `patternplate` lets you do that!

 1. Copy your new code block again and replace its language with `widget`.
-   The result should be a `./README.md` that ends like this:

   ````md
   ## My first code block